hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-The value of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).Arrival date and time estimated&gt; field<br />
-is considered valid only if it is not LESS than or EQUAL to &lt;TRANSIT OPERATION.Release date&gt;
+The value of &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED).Arrival date and time estimated&gt; field is considered valid only if it is not LESS than or EQUAL to &lt;TRANSIT OPERATION.Release date&gt;

 **Technical Description**